Objective Momentum Barriers in Wall Turbulence: Methods

 This objective quantity does not allow for a cancellation of fluxes in opposite directions and hence vanishes only on perfectly computed momentum barriers.
-As a result, $\mathrm{\Psi}(\mathcal{M}(t))$ provides an objective, nonnegative scalar metric for the permeability of the surface $\mathcal{M}(t)$ with respect to momentum transport irrespective of its size.
+As a result, $\mathrm{\Psi}(\mathcal{M}(t))$ provides an objective, nonnegative scalar metric for the permeability of the surface $\mathcal{M}(t)$ with respect to momentum transport irrespective of the size of $\mathcal{M}(t)$.